OpenFn/Miracle-Feet/sms_docs/index.md

 # (3) Data flows

-2 jobs have implemented to automatically schedule SMS alerts in Infobip and to fetch manually updated forms from CommCare.
+2 jobs have been implemented to automatically schedule SMS alerts in Infobip and to fetch manually updated forms from CommCare.

 Flow 1.
 Schedule/reschedule/cancel SMS-s in Infobip based on incoming CommCare form submissions (see [data flow diagram](https://lucid.app/lucidchart/invitations/accept/147f73b6-b863-45da-afe9-7ca220381676))
 1. scheduleSMS.js analyses the incoming form submission from CommCare and connects to the Infobip API to schedule/reschedule/cancel relevant SMS alerts.